bekatresh/ECE-445/notebooks/Eshrit/Entries.md

 # Date: April 8

 Today arrived the development board PCB, which was created as a backup solution for our primary breathalyzer system.
-This alternate PCB has provided our team with a sense of reassurance and confidence as it serves as a reliable contingency plan in the event of any issues with our main system.
-Upon inspecting the development board PCB, we were delighted to find that it was accurately fabricated and without any visible defects.
-The design, component placement, and routing of the board were all in line with our original plans, instilling our trust in the quality and effectiveness of the backup solution.
-Over the next few days, our focus will be on soldering the components onto the development board PCB.
-We plan to solder this PCB soon.
-Below is an image of the Dev board PCB.
+We will solder the component shortly.

 <img width="369" alt="Screen Shot 2023-05-04 at 1 51 42 PM" src="https://user-images.githubusercontent.com/117782788/236300874-488a05ed-0ce8-43aa-8afa-c53be7968f54.png">